AmirShkolnik/DivingCenter/README.md

 echo web: gunicorn app_name.wsgi > Procfile
 replace app_name with the name of your primary Django app name; the folder where settings.py is located

-## CI database
+## CI Database

-- **Database Hosting:** The Code Institute (CI) database systems are employed to store and manage the application's data during development and deployment phases.
-For Code Institute students only.
+- **Database Hosting:** The Code Institute (CI) provides PostgreSQL database hosting for students to use during their development and deployment phases.

+This powerful, open-source relational database system is ideal for managing application data, allowing students to create realistic testing environments that closely resemble production scenarios.

 ## Cloudinary